Skip to Main Content

 By Mandy Tanner

 Let’s face it: Prime rib is an extravagant, expensive cut of meat usually reserved for special occasions.
-You don’t want to mess it up.
-Thankfully, Mandy Tanner has created a flavorful and foolproof way to make the most of this roast.
-To start, she salts the roast at least a day ahead to concentrate its savory meaty flavor.
-Before cooking, she coats the roast with a flavored mayonnaise to keep it juicy and moist and layers aromatic herbs between the bones and the meat.
-A dusting of Traeger Prime Rib Rub adds flavor and encourages browning.
-Finally, she cooks it low and slow to ensure a perfect medium rare.
+You don’t want to mess it up, which is why this is the best prime rib recipe you’ll ever need.
+Mandy Tanner has crafted a flavorful and foolproof method to make the most of this show-stopping roast.
+She starts by salting the roast at least a day ahead to concentrate its savory, meaty flavor.
+Before cooking, she coats the roast with a flavored mayonnaise to lock in moisture and layers aromatic herbs between the bones and the meat.
+A final dusting of Traeger Prime Rib Rub boosts flavor and encourages a beautiful crust.
+By cooking it low and slow, she ensures a perfect medium rare every time.

 Prep Time